BruceEckel/functional_error_handling/Slides.md

 - When errors are included in the type system, all errors are type-checked

 ---
 ### 3. Exception Specifications Create a “Shadow Type System”

-- The error specification type system
-- The language type system
+- Error specification types vs. language types
-- Often don't cover the same ground

 ---